 The BMC undertook an ADA Self-Evaluation and the associated Transition Plan.
 Recognizing the importance of the offices where employees work on a regular basis as well as where public meetings are held on a regular basis, the BMC completed a review of the interior of the offices.
-Several areas have been noted where improvements are needed to maintain a fully compliant space, adjustments have been completed.
+Several areas were noted where improvements needed to be made to maintain a fully compliant space, these adjustments have been completed.
 The exterior was reviewed by the development company and a significant upgrade was completed.

 BRTB staff participates in trainings and offers assistance and advice on pedestrian accessibility issues through participation in steering committees for bicycle and pedestrian plans and review of LRTP and TIP projects for pedestrian accommodations.
+Staff also completed a class in FY 2022 offered by the National Aging and Disability Transportation Center.
+Relevant modules covered creating accessible documents, developing effective surveys, using data to enhance services, and meeting the needs of your community.